JoeMuldowney/Virtual-Library-Auth-Profile-API/README.md

 # Virtual Library
 This microservice creates an API using the Djanogo framework for its built-in authentication for user creation and user sessions.
-Also, I utlized the Django framework using custom models implemnting user profiles, user accounts features, and a book store.
+Also, I utlized the Django framework using custom models implemnting user profiles, account features, and a book store.

 ## Table of Contents
 - [Features](#features)